georapbox/PubSub/README.md

 <a name="PubSub+subscribers"></a>

 ### pubSub.subscribers() ⇒ <code>object</code>
-Gets all the subscribers as a key value pair of topic's name and event listener bound.
+Gets all the subscribers as a set of key value pairs that represent the topic's name and the event listener(s) bound.

 **Kind**: instance method of <code>[PubSub](#PubSub)</code>
 **Returns**: <code>object</code> - A readonly object with all subscribers.